Michaellzd/CSC510_Proj3/README.md

    Case studies can be found [here](https://github.com/psvkaushik/Group50_Proj2/blob/main/docs/case_study.md)
    Troubleshooting steps can be found [here](https://github.com/psvkaushik/Group50_Proj2/blob/main/docs/Troubleshooting_guide.md)

+## 📝 Project 3(Score card and video!) </a>
+<span style="color:blue">[Project 3 Readme !](proj3/README.md)</span>

-# Documentation
+# 📝Documentation

 The primary goal of this project is to simplify the tasks of developers as they collaborate on their project repositories.
 GITS3.1 streamlines their workflow, enhances efficiency, and minimizes time spent by offering essential default files in the proper structure.
 This approach allows naive users/developers to concentrate on improving their projects without the burden of repository management.
-Functional code details can be found [here](https://github.com/psvkaushik/Group50_Proj2/tree/main/docs)

-# Task list
+# 🗺️Roadmap

 - [x] Initally , the software had separate implementaion for Linux, Windows or MAC .
 Now we have made sure the commands can be executed on all platforms without any dependancies
 - [x] Also made an executable to setup the project on command line for ease of use for the user
 - [x] Implemented a UI
 - [x] Provided feature to add custom commands and included instaructions on using template to create corressponding code
+- [x] Website without refresh
+- [ ] Host application on cloud
+- [ ] Containerize the application

 # Third Party Dependencies